brahms116/docker_cron_example/README.md

 -   demo-service: a simple container that echos a message to the console and sleeps for 1 minute
 -   cron-service: a container which when started inserts a cron job via `crontab` to start the `demo-service` image every minute.
-    The demo-service is started with the environmennt variable `CONTENT` specified when starting the cron-service container.
     The `CONTENT` environment variable is passed to the demo-service container and is echoed to the console, this is also logged to a log file in the cron-service container at `/app/cron.log`.